jrandj/aws-solutions-architect-associate/README.md

 1. AWS Data Exchange.

     * AWS Data Exchange is a service that makes it easy for AWS customers to find, subscribe to, and use third-party data in the AWS Cloud.

     * As a subscriber, you can find and subscribe to thousands of products from qualified data providers.
 Then, you can use the AWS Data Exchange console or APIs to create, view, manage, and access data sets for use across a variety of AWS analytics and machine learning services.

 1. AWS Data Pipeline.

-	* AWS Data Pipeline is a web service that helps you reliably process and move data between different AWS compute and storage services, as well as on-premises data sources, at specified intervals.
-With AWS Data Pipeline, you can regularly access your data where it’s stored, transform and process it at scale, and efficiently transfer the results to AWS services such as Amazon S3, Amazon RDS, Amazon DynamoDB, and Amazon EMR.
+    * AWS Data Pipeline is a managed AWS service that helps you reliably process and move data between different AWS compute and storage services, as well as on-premises data sources, at specified intervals.
+It is used for ETL workflows that automate movement and transformation of data.

+    * With AWS Data Pipeline, you can regularly access your data where it’s stored, transform and process it at scale, and efficiently transfer the results to AWS services such as Amazon S3, Amazon RDS, Amazon DynamoDB, and Amazon EMR.

 1. Amazon EMR.